Sąjūdis: Formation

 At a meeting at the Lithuanian Academy of Sciences on 3 June 1988, communist and non-communist intellectuals formed Sąjūdis Initiative Group (Lithuanian: Sąjūdžio iniciatyvinė grupė) to organise a movement to support Gorbachev's program of glasnost, democratisation, and perestroika.
 The group composed of 35 members, mostly artists.
 17 of the group members were also communist party members.
 Its goal was to organise the Sąjūdis Reform Movement, which became known subsequently simply as Sąjūdis.

 On 21 June 1988, the first massive gathering organised by Sąjūdis took place at Soviet Square near Soviet Palace.
-Three days later gathering took place in Gediminas' Square.
-There delegates to the 19th All-Union Conference of the Communist Party of the Soviet Union were instructed about Sąjūdis goals.
+Three days later, a gathering took place in Gediminas' Square.
+There, delegates to the 19th All-Union Conference of the Communist Party of the Soviet Union were instructed about Sąjūdis goals.

 About 100,000 people in Vingis Park greeted the delegates when they came back in July.
-Another massive event took place on 23 August 1988, when about 250,000 people gathered to protest against the Molotov-Ribbentrop pact and its secret protocol.
+Another massive event took place on 23 August 1988, when about 250,000 people gathered to protest against the Molotov–Ribbentrop pact and its secret protocol.

 On 19 June 1988, the first issue of samizdat newspaper "Sąjūdis News" (Lithuanian: Sąjūdžio žinios) was published.
-In September Sąjūdis published a legal newspaper, "Atgimimas" (English: rebirth).
-In total about 150 different newspapers were printed supporting Sąjūdis.
+In September, Sąjūdis published a legal newspaper, "Atgimimas" (English: rebirth).
+In total, about 150 different newspapers were printed supporting Sąjūdis.

-As stated in the first issues “Atgimimas”, Sąjūdis was perceived as the reformist initiative by the intellectual authorities with a goal to start the national awakening.
+As stated in the first issues of “Atgimimas”, Sąjūdis was perceived as the reformist initiative by the intellectual authorities with a goal to start the national awakening.

 In October 1988, Sąjūdis held its founding conference in Vilnius.
-It elected 35-member council.
-Most its members were members of the initiative group.
+It elected a 35-member council.
+Most of its members were members of the initiative group.
 Vytautas Landsbergis, a professor of musicology, who was not a member of the communist party, became the council's chairman.